keygen-sh/typed_params/README.md

 #### Strict parameter

-When `true`, a `TypedParameters::UnpermittedParameterError` error is raised for unpermitted parameters.
+When `true`, a `TypedParams::UnpermittedParameterError` error is raised for unpermitted parameters.
 When `false`, unpermitted parameters are ignored.

 ```ruby